luca-dot-sh/made-project/project/project-plan.md

 ## Description

 <!-- Describe your data science project in max.
 200 words.
 Consider writing about why and how you attempt it. -->
 Bicycle theft is a huge problem in Berlin, as it has one of [the highest rates of bike theft per inhabitant in Germany](https://www.wsm.eu/en/knowledge/bicycle-theft-in-germany/).
 This poses the question: How can i keep my bicycle safe in Berlin?
 Apart from a strong lock, there might be other influences on the probability of getting your bike stolen, such as place or time of the day.
 A rather uncommon factor to think of is the weather, though it plays a huge part in mobility and transportation, especially for bicycles.
-Thus, in this project, i will analyze correlations between bicycle theft and weather data by combining two datasets from Berlin.
+Thus, in this project, i will analyze correlations between bicycle theft, bicycle counts and weather data by combining three datasets from Berlin.

 ## Datasources